-In addition to recycling and waste reduction programs, OCRRA also sponsors an Annual Earth Day Litter Clean-Up, which is a community-wide, two-day event occurring in April each year.
-In 2011, 8,800 volunteers collected over 164,000 pounds of litter (a record high for this event).
+OCRRA also sponsors an Annual Earth Day Litter Clean-Up, which is a community-wide, two-day event occurring in April each year.
+In 2012, over 6,400 volunteers collected over 57,000 pounds of litter as part of this annual cleanup program.
 Volunteer groups consisted of schools, Girl and Boy Scout troops, community and neighborhood groups, and businesses.
 This program has been a continued success since 1994, with over 2 million pounds of litter cleaned up to date.
+At left, Earth Day cleanup volunteers from the Butternut Street Community Center.